 Gina Jarman Hill, PhD, RD, LD

+In 2017, the Texas Academy of Nutrition and Dietetics honored Hill with the Outstanding Nutrition Education Award.
 Dr. Hill was honored in 2001 by the Texas Dietetic Association as a Recognized Young Dietitian of the Year.
-Additionally, she has been honored as a Preferred Professor by the TCU Mortar Board chapter.

 Lactation and human milk, nutrition education, Medical Nutrition Therapy in various life stages, urban health, and the relationships between nutrition and marketing and food insecurity and food waste.